-There are 13 teaching weeks in the semester (excluding Easter).
+There are 13 teaching weeks in the semester.
 The provisional schedule for the RoboSumo project is shown below.
 This schedule is subject to modification and is provided here as a general guide to help you plan your work.

-- Week 1 (this week): Form teams, create blogs, begin LED Flash Challenge.
+- Week 1 (this week): Ice breaker exercises, form teams, begin LED Flash Challenge.

 - Weeks 6-7: Race to the Wall competition.